Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

 What Opting-Out Means

-New York municipalities cannot ban:
+New York municipalities did not ban:

 - Possession of cannabis